 There is no hard and fast rule for how much you need.
 Your coverage needs are as unique as your family.

 When considering how much you need, it may be helpful to evaluate the financial impact of losing the family’s primary wage earner.
-In a 2018 survey, the Life Insurance and Market Research Association (LIMRA) engaged adult consumers who are financial decision makers in their households.
+In a 2020 survey, the Life Insurance and Market Research Association (LIMRA) engaged adult consumers who are financial decision makers in their households.
 Almost half of respondents would feel the financial adversity from the loss of their primary wage earner were to pass away.
-However owning life insurance makes a significant difference: only forty-nine percent of non-life insurance owners feel secure versus sixty-nine percent of life insurance owners, a forty-one percent difference.
-1
+However owning life insurance makes a significant difference: only forty-nine percent of non-life insurance owners feel secure versus sixty-nine percent of life insurance owners, a forty-one percent difference.1

 Some things to consider